KabuCreative/cv-benchtops/benchtops.md

 <h2>Solid Surface</h2>

 <p>Solid Surface countertops are made of long-lasting, man-made acrylic.
-Solid surfaces are versitile, easy to clean, moisture and stain resistant and come in a huge variety of colours, patterns and finishes.
-This material can be moulded to almost any shape, with integrated sinks, drainboards and vanities increasingly popular.</p>
+Solid surfaces are versatile, easy to clean, moisture and stain resistant and come in a huge variety of colours, patterns and finishes.
+This material can be moulded to almost any shape, with integrated sinks, splashbacks, drainboards and vanities increasingly popular.</p>

 <div class="row brand">
   <div class="col-1-3">